 When I was first married, my cornbread just wasn’t that delicious.
 It was too grainy and didn’t hold together like it should.

 I say when I first married, but honestly it took me a while to get my recipe just perfect.
 I’d strayed too far away from the original way Mama and Grandmother Verdie taught me how to make it.
 It finally all came back together – and stayed together – when I went back to the basics.

 There’s a lot to be said for the basics.

-Here’s how they taught me to make my family’s Southern Buttermilk Cornbread recipe.
+Here’s my family’s Southern Cornbread Recipe.
 It is a treasure!

 - 1 cup self-rising flour

 - 2 eggs

 - 2 cups buttermilk

 - Coat large skillet with enough vegetable shortening or butter to coat the bottom and sides of the skillet.
 Place the coated oven into the oven for the butter or shortening to melt.
 Remove the skillet from oven once melted.

 - Meanwhile, stir together the cornmeal, flour, eggs, buttermilk and water and pour into the hot skillet.
 Return to the oven and bake about 25 minutes or until bread has risen and center springs to the touch.